vrunge/gfpop/README.tex.md

 - "absSup" edge : the absolute value of the difference of two consecutive means is greater than a given parameter
 - "absInf" edge : the absolute value of the difference of two consecutive means is lower than a given parameter

 A nonnegative internal parameter can thus be associated to an edge (in "up" and "down") or is mandatory ("absSup" and "absInf").
 The "null" edge refers to an absence of changepoint.
-If this edge is not present, we are able to constraint segment lengths.
+This edge can be used between different states to constraint segment lengths.
 Our package includes the segment neighborhood algorithm for which the number of changepoints is fixed.
 More details on graph construction are given in the last [section](#gc).

 Data is modelized by a quadratic cost with possible use of a robust loss, biweight and Huber.
 In a next version of this package, other parametric costs will be available (L1, Poisson).